Monitoring residues of veterinary medicines in milk

 Residue testing in Ireland

-Creameries and milk processors set out their requirements for milk quality in their contracts with farmers who supply them with milk (the standards applied are expected to be based on customer requirements).
-These standards generally include specifications for the composition of the milk itself (e.g. percent protein, fat etc.) as well as other parameters (e.g. somatic cell count specifications) and residue specifications (e.g. milk must pass the test being used).
-HPRA is not involved and does not have a role in setting the commercial contracts for milk supply between farmers and their milk purchasers.
+Creameries and milk processors set out their requirements for milk quality in their contracts with farmers who supply them with milk.
+These standards generally include specifications for the composition of the milk itself such as percent protein and fat, as well as other parameters such as somatic cell counts and residue specifications such as all milk must pass the creamery’s own test.
+The HPRA is not involved in this commercial area.

-- Are subject to revision (infrequently), based on new studies being conducted or changes to the MRL value over time,
+- Are subject to revision (infrequently), based on new residue studies being conducted or updates to the EU MRL value.

-- Might not be long enough, where different veterinary medicines are used concomitantly or within a short period of time to treat the same animal.
+- Might not be sufficiently long when different veterinary medicines are used concomitantly or within a short period of time to treat the same animal.

-We would like to recommend the following precautionary measures to farmers and their health-care professions who are involved in supplying milk to creameries:
+To address these changes, we recommend the following precautionary measures to farmers and their health-care professions involved in supplying milk to creameries:

-- Farmers should continue to be vigilant regarding the use of veterinary medicines in general and antibiotics in particular in order to avoid unwanted residues.
+- Farmers should remain vigilant about the use of veterinary medicines, especially antibiotics, to avoid unwanted residues.

-- Farmers should follow the directions of use stated on the product labeling and package leaflet unless directed otherwise by their veterinary practitioner in order to respect the MRLs set in the European Union.
-However, these withdrawal periods may not be sufficient to meet more demanding tests being operated at creamery level.
+- Follow the directions of use stated on the package leaflet unless directed otherwise by your veterinary practitioner.
+However, note that the prescribed withdrawal periods may not align with more stringent tests used by milk processors.

-- Creameries operating residue standards that are not aligned to European MRLs should clearly communicate those standards to farmers and their veterinary practitioners.
+- Creameries with different residue standards should clearly communicate these standards to farmers and their veterinary practitioners.

-- An increase to the stated withdrawal period might be necessary where the creamery standard is more sensitive than the MRL established in the European Union.
+- Consider increasing the stated withdrawal period where the creamery’s standard is more sensitive than the MRL.

-- Faced with a problem of a residue violation having used the medicine as recommended, users of veterinary medicines should discuss the matter with their veterinary practitioner who should report the issue either to the company concerned (i.e. the marketing authorisation holder of the product concerned) or to the HPRA.
-We will treat the matter as a suspected adverse reaction and follow up accordingly.
+- If a residue violation occurs despite having used the medicine as recommended, users of veterinary medicines should consult their veterinary practitioner, who should report the issue either to the company concerned or to the HPRA.
+We will treat the matter as a suspected adverse event and follow up accordingly.